qkmaxware/CsParsing/docs/usage.md

 ## Sequencing Parsers
 ### Parser Order
 The `Then` combinator applies two parsers in sequence and keeps the results of the second parser.
-The `Before` combinator applies two parsers in sequence and keeps the results of the second combinator.
+The `Before` combinator applies two parsers in sequence and keeps the results of the first combinator.
 The `Between` combinator returns the results of the middle parser which is surrounded by two other parsers.

 ### Alternatives
 The `Or` combinator provides alternative branches.
 The results of the first parser are used if it exists, otherwise the other parsers are tried until one of them is successful.

 ## Repeating Parsers
 The `ZeroOrMore` combinator repeats the given parser zero or more times and returns a list with the results of all the parsers.
 The `OneOrMore` combinator is the same as the `ZeroOrMore` combinator except that it requires at least one successful repetition of the parser.
-Additionally these combinators have a variations `ZeroOrMoreSeparatedBy` and `OneOrMoreSeparatedBy` which repeats a parser, but only as long as a separator exists between successive elements.
+Additionally these combinators have variations `ZeroOrMoreSeparatedBy` and `OneOrMoreSeparatedBy` which repeats a parser, but only as long as a separator exists between successive elements.

 ## Type Conversion
 The `Map` combinator transforms the output of one parser into a different type.